 Vancouver is a sparkling city of glass and steel surrounded by snowcapped mountains and scenic coastline, offering the very best of both the urban and natural worlds.
 For decades, the rest of Canada has endured Vancouverites constantly brag about the ability to sit on the beach by morning, go for a jog in the forest by afternoon and ski in the mountains by night–something few cities in the world can boast.
-The rugged outdoor beauty of Vancouver seamlessly blends with the sophistication and refined living found in the cutting-edge gastronomic scene, boutique shopping and engaging entertainment options.
-What’s more is that the bustling seaport is the largest city in Western Canada and embodies the spirit of the Pacific Northwest: liberal, diverse, cultured and wholesome.
+The rugged outdoor beauty typical of the Pacific Northwest seamlessly blends with the sophistication and refined living found in the cutting-edge gastronomic scene, boutique shopping and engaging entertainment options.
+What’s more is that the bustling seaport is the largest city in Western Canada and embodies the spirit of the region: diverse, cultured and wholesome.
 Whether you find yourself indoors or outdoors, Vancouver is a thrill-seeking destination immersed in natural beauty.

 Where to Stay

 Located just a block away from the waterfront downtown, the deluxe Fairmont Pacific Rim takes luxury comfort to new levels completely.
 The hotel takes advantage of the surrounding topography with captivating views of the mountains and water, while all 367 guest rooms and 47 suites play off this feeling of outdoor beauty using naturally-inspired materials and earthy accents.
 Equipped with spacious spa-like marble bathrooms, luxury linens and a media connectivity panel, the elegant accommodations were meticulously thought out from top-to-bottom.